sralph/md-ws/README.md

 # Lab 3 Create LAG Interfaces

-1) The ports 1/1/c1/1 and 1/1/c2/1 are both going be using VLAN so the need to be configured to accept VLANS.
+1) The ports 1/1/c1/1 and 1/1/c2/1 will both be using VLAN so the need to be configured to accept VLANS.
    ```
    /configure port 1/1/c1/1 ethernet encap-type dot1q
     /configure port 1/1/c2/1 ethernet encap-type dot1q